- Shared Resources

 - SCREENING ECHO

-M-Mode images acquired for analysis of LV function, chamber dimensions, and wall thickness.
+Acquisition and analysis of M-Mode images for LV function (fractional shortening), chamber dimensions, and wall thickness.
 Ideal for initial assessment of genetically-engineered mouse models.

 - ECHO for Advanced Diastolic Function Analysis*